Robert Wiseman Dairies – How a Takeover Can Create Value

 There are various ways that you can make (or lose) money in the stock market.
 These returns can be boiled down to:

-1. Dividends or other cash payments
+- Dividends or other cash payments

-2. Changes to the intrinsic value of the underlying company
+- Changes to the intrinsic value of the underlying company

-3. Changes to Mr Market‘s mood (and therefore share prices)
+- Changes to Mr Market‘s mood (and therefore share prices)

 But there is another way.

-As a value investor you’re looking to buy companies that are priced attractively, but you’re not the only player in town.
+As a value investor, you’re looking to buy companies that are priced attractively, but you’re not the only player in town.

-There are other investors and companies out there that also have capital to deploy and if something looks attractive to you it may well look attractive to them too.
+There are other investors and companies out there that also have capital to deploy, and if something looks attractive to you, it may well look attractive to them too.

-It seems that I wasn’t the only one out there that thought this major milk company might be worth more than that.
+It seems that I wasn’t the only one out there who thought this major milk company might be worth more than that.
 Muller Group (yes, the ones that make the yoghurt) have recently agreed to take over RWD at 390p per share.

 What does that look like?
 See for yourself: